QubesOS/qubes-doc/user/advanced-topics/audio-isolation.md

  1. In the audio-VM's template both these packages need to be installed: `qubes-usb-proxy` and `blueman`.
  2. You need to identify your bluetooth-device.
 It is usually registered as a USB-device with a number instead of a name.
 Run `qvm-usb` in dom0 and if you can't see any device obviously doing bluetooth, check the numbered devices with a web-search.
 One should turn out to be the device-identifier of a bluetooth device.
  3. Attach that device to the audio-VM.
-Peristently attaching is an option: it allows auto-starting blueman after boot but can cause problems if the USB-devices get different numbers when starting the USB-proxy and disables attaching the bluetooth-device to another VM. (while the audio-VM is running, which should be most of the time.)
+Persistently attaching is an option: it allows auto-starting blueman after boot but can cause problems if the USB-devices get different numbers when starting the USB-proxy and disables attaching the bluetooth-device to another VM. (while the audio-VM is running, which should be most of the time.)
  4. With an attached bluetooth-device, run `blueman-manager` in your audio-VM.
 This should start a simple window to search for, pair, and use your bluetooth-devices.
 If this doesn't appear, make sure the bluetooth-device is correctly attached to the audio-VM.
 Run `lsusb` in the audio-VM to see whether it exists.

 # Troubleshooting